 In 2001, Lisa spent a year as a Year 6 class teacher at Thames Primary School in Blackpool before being appointed as a Year 5 class teacher at Pownall Green Primary, an outstanding school in Stockport.
-Three years later Lisa was promoted to Assistant Headteacher at Pownall where she remained until 2007, before taking up the position of Deputy Headteacher at Gorsey Bank Primary School; she was promoted to Head Teacher in 2012.
+Three years later Lisa was promoted to Assistant Headteacher at Pownall where she remained until 2007 before taking up the position of Deputy Headteacher at Gorsey Bank Primary School.
+She was promoted Headteacher in 2012.

 Since becoming Headteacher, Lisa has secured consistently outstanding pupil achievement at the end of the Early Years, Key Stage 1 and 2.
-Gorsey Bank now ranks in the 11th percentile of schools nationally and joint fifth when compared with similar schools; there are no schools within a 75-mile radius that performs as well or better.
+Gorsey Bank now ranks in the 11th percentile of schools nationally and joint fifth when compared with similar schools;.
+No school within a 75-mile radius performs as well or better.
 Gorsey’s School Improvement Partner – a serving Ofsted inspector – agreed that the school’s overall effectiveness should be evaluated as outstanding.

 As Executive Headteacher of the Laurus Trust’s primary schools, Lisa’s track record of improving progress and attainment, combined with strong leadership gained in high performing schools, means she will ensure that our schools will provide a first rate education for all its pupils.

 Elise undertook her PGCE at Bath Spa University graduating in 2003.
 In 2013 she achieved her National Professional Qualification for Senior Leadership and is a Specialist Leader of Education for Key Stage One.
-Elise is currently studying a masters-level National Award for Special Educational Needs.
+Elise has recently completed a masters-level National Award for Special Educational Needs.